harshilkandoi/report-submission-template/Report (Week 4).md

 **2.1.1 Geographical requirements**

 Different regions on the globe get different amount of sunlight at different angles.
-For example, at equator the earth recieves more focused sunlight than on poles where the light spreads over a wide area.
+For example, at equator the earth recieves more concentrated sunlight than on poles where the light spreads over a wide area.
 The area which receives more focused sunlight can generate more solar energy.
 Different geographical features also play a role like forest areas or hilly areas which have low solar power avalibilty.

 <p align = "center">
 	<a href="https://imgbb.com/"><img src="https://i.ibb.co/JC0r9xL/Sun-and-Earth.jpg" alt="Sun and Earth" border="0"></a>